-- Completion of a background check through Viewpoint Screening.
+- Completion of a background check through Viewpoint Screening by August 1.

 During Academic Year Placement Experience:

-- Participate in the weekly Integration of Theology and Practice group that runs concurrently with the field placement, and complete writing and reading assignments required by the class.
+- Participate in the weekly Integration of Theology and Practice (ITP) group that runs concurrently with the field placement, and complete writing and reading assignments required by the class.

 Other Completion Options

 Normally, contextual education in the summer is undertaken only after TC801 and TC802 have been completed.
 However, opportunities may arise which necessitate either TC801 or TC802 being done in the summer.
 Both cannot be done in the summer except in special circumstances.
-For any of these arrangements, students must consult and receive approval from the appropriate Director of Contextual Education.
+For any of these arrangements, students must consult and receive approval from the appropriate Director of Contextual Education and the Academic Dean.

 For elective credit (TC803 and TC804), total hours are variable.
 Students engaging in a summer placement as a requirement for TC803 and/or TC804 should consider 65 hours as equivalent to one course credit.
-Please note that students in the MDiv degree program may count only 4 credits of TC803 or TC804 toward the “Theories and Practices of Leadership” 8-credit distributional requirement.
+Please note that students in the MDiv degree program may count only 3 credits of TC803 or TC804 toward the “Theories and Practices of Leadership” 6-credit distributional requirement.

 Each student taking part in a summer placement will need to meet the following requirements: